MyBuzzTechnologies/WidgetKitObjCDelphi/README.md

 See [this document](https://developer.apple.com/documentation/swift/importing-swift-into-objective-c) for how to write interoperable code.

-Tip: the main parts to include as the ...-Swift.h> import.
-You won't see this in your project tree, as it's auto-generated but will be the same name as your custom Swift file with -Swift suffix.
+Tip: the strangest part is the import for ...-Swift.h>.
+You won't see this in your project tree, as it's auto-generated but will be the same name as your custom Swift file with -Swift suffix, and contains the Objective C version of your Swift class so it can be used in this class.

 Note: Make sure to add the API_AVAILABLE() and @available() wrappings as shown above if your wrapped Swift framework needs them (same as you did in the custom Swift class file).